Crack Cocaine is a powerfully addictive drug.

 Even with short-term use, many individuals experience withdrawal symptoms when they stop using crack.
 The symptoms are more pronounced in individuals who have been using crack for a long time and in high doses.

 Individuals addicted to crack are unable to improve without medical treatment.
-The physical and psychological dependence of crack is intense and most find it difficult to get out of the addictive cycle.
-The withdrawal symptoms include intense cravings, irritability, hunger, anxiety and paranoia.
+The physical and psychological dependence on crack is intense, and most find it difficult to get out of the addictive cycle.
+The withdrawal symptoms include intense cravings, irritability, hunger, anxiety, and paranoia.
 These feelings prevent the individual from ceasing crack use.

 Crack cocaine treatment is best done as an inpatient.
 The treatment is done with a multidisciplinary team that may require the use of behavior, medication and improvements in the social status of the patient.